-If you are looking for a stock game to user on your own, the main concern is how well it can get you off and running on your own, and how much it has to keep you engaged.
-So many new traders open up their virtual portfolio, place one or two trades, and completely forget about it just because the simulation is not engaging!
+Are you are looking for a stock game for your own use?
+The main concern is usually how easy it is to get started.
+Another typical issue is if the game will keep you engaged.
+Many new traders open up their virtual portfolio, place one or two trades, and completely forget about the game.
+These simulators are just not engaging!

-When we rate stock games for individual use, we look for:
+When we search for the best stock market simulator, we look for:

 - Glossary of investing terms.

 - Embedded investing news to keep us updated on our portfolio.